🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Upon market conclusion:

-1. The oracle broadcasts the confirmed result onto the blockchain ledger
+1. The oracle broadcasts the confirmed outcome onto the distributed ledger

-2. The market's smart contract processes the oracle data and updates its status to concluded
+2. The smart contract processes the oracle data and flags the market as concluded

-3. Traders holding winning positions initiate a blockchain transaction to redeem their $1/share USDC allocation
+3. Holders of winning positions initiate a blockchain transaction to receive their $1 per share in USDC

-4. USDC moves directly from the market contract to each winner's wallet address
+4. USDC moves directly from the market contract to recipient addresses

-5. Entirely automated execution, zero counterparty exposure, instantaneous fund access
+5. Entirely automated, zero intermediary involvement, instantaneous fund availability

 Decentralized vs Centralized Prediction Markets